billbrod/booklet-assembler/README.md

      in) in landscape rotation.
 If that assumption is false, will need to change the `-g` option passed to `gs`.
 If you have this issue, open an issue and we can try and come up with a more general solution.
-2. The single pages need to be reorganized so that they can be assembled in the proper order: `n 1 2 n-1 n-2 3 4 n-3 n-4 5 6 n-5 n-6 ...`:
+2. Optional: The single pages need to be reorganized so that they can be assembled in the proper order: `n 1 2 n-1 n-2 3 4 n-3 n-4 5 6 n-5 n-6 ...`:
    `rearrange_singles.py NAME_OF_SINGLES.pdf`.
-This will create a new file, `booklet.pdf`, for printing
+This will create a new file, `booklet.pdf`, for printing with something *other* than LibreOffice.
-3. These are then printed using LibreOffice, following [this article](https://help.ubuntu.com/stable/ubuntu-help/printing-booklet-duplex.html.en) (skiping the steps about printing in the specific order, steps 3 and 4).
+3. Option 1: The singles in regular order will print correctly with LibreOffice using the "brochure", as discussed below (LibreOffice may change images / symbols on the document, depending on how they're encoded, so you may want to use the next option below).
+We follow [this article](https://help.ubuntu.com/stable/ubuntu-help/printing-booklet-duplex.html.en) (skiping the steps about printing in the specific order, steps 3 and 4).
    Pasting the steps below for posterity.
 First, open the pdf in LibreOffice,